go-aah/docs/request-life-cycle.md

 ---
 # aah Request Lifecycle

 Incoming requests are handled by the server via routes.
 Each route describes an HTTP endpoint with a `path`, `method`, `controller`, and `action`.
-Each incoming request passes through a pre-defined list of steps, user-defined steps and optional server extensions.
+Each incoming request passes through a pre-defined list of steps, user-defined steps and optional server extension points.

-It would be nice to have diagram to explain the Lifecycle, will do my best in the upcoming release.
+It would be nice to have diagram to explain the Lifecycle.
+Later, will do my best.

 ## Lifecycle